Last Updated on 6 April 2020, 21:00 CET

 In an effort to help businesses due to unfortunate developments with COVID-19 and declaration of epidemic in Slovenia, the Slovenian government has adopted an Act on emergency measures of payment deferral of the borrowers, which shall be valid for 18 months.
 The aim of this act is to enable the moratorium on loan payments to prevent serious economic damage and to maintain financial stability in Slovenia due to the COVID-19 epidemic.

 Moratorium on loan payments

-With this act local banks or subsidiaries of EU banks that have their seat in Slovenia shall grant moratorium on loan repayments for a period of 12 months provided that obligations under the loan agreement have not yet become due and payable until the declaration of COVID-19 epidemic.
-Moratorium will be granted upon request to the following persons:
+With this act, local banks or subsidiaries of EU banks that have their seat in Slovenia shall grant a moratorium on loan repayments for a period of 12 months provided that obligations under the loan agreement have not yet become due and payable until the declaration of COVID-19 epidemic.
+The moratorium will be granted upon request to the following persons:

 - companies having their seat in Slovenia and incorporated under Slovenian law,

 - natural persons, who employ employees pursuant to the Slovenian Employment Relationships Act and have their residence in Slovenia,

 - natural persons who are Slovenian citizens and have permanent residence in Slovenia,